simbiose/SAU/README.md

 Simbiose Android Utils (SAU)
 ----------------------------

-This a collection of utilities for android development, like Log Manager, Json Convert and Shared Preferences Management provide by Simbiose.
+This a collection of utilities for android development, like Log Manager, Shared Preferences Management and a lot of others littles things.

 ##License